 Isn’t it amazing that this great solution for keeping all my sweet wrappers, cling film, salad packs, foil wraps out of the landfill can result in something properly useful?
 Look at the walls behind Jane, the woman in the image below who built this house in the Philippines.
 They’re all made of EcoBricks!
 Click the image to watch a video about it.

-PS: You can also drop your Ecobricks off at my shop, because my niece Izzy has a competition at school to see who can make the most, and I want her to win!
+PS: You can also drop your Ecobricks off at the Skinny laMinx shop at 201 Bree Street, because my niece Izzy has a competition at school to see who can make the most, and I want her to win!